 HubSpot has launched its own ABM features to help sales and marketing teams run a successful account-based marketing strategy without any external tool:

-By uploading your target accounts to HubSpot, you can monitor the effectiveness of your messaging at a company and individual level in your target accounts dashboard:
+By uploading your target accounts to HubSpot, you can monitor the effectiveness of your message at a company and individual level in your target accounts dashboard:

 HubSpot also makes it easier for sales and marketing teams to collaborate with a shared overview of each account that provides access to common KPIs and insights: